OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 relative position to the action_set label in UCO.
 ```

-If more than one bug has been fixed with the same change then its commit message should look like:
+If more than one bug has been fixed with the same change, then the commit message should look like the following:

 ```
 fix: usr: Fix Bugs #1043, #1045 and #1056.
 Now Action_set could increase size.